maachang/msful/docs/ENG/startup.md

   export MSFUL_DEBUG = true
   Set the debug mode.
   If [true], a stack trace will be issued whenever an exception occurs.

+MSFUL_CLUSTER
+   export MSFUL_CLUSTER = 1
+   Set the cluster start condition.
+   This setting allows you to change the number of cluster launches for the msful HTTP execution part.
 ```
 _